omkartike/My-Journey/README.md

 # My-Journey
 It contains details about my journey

+Today I had some personal work so wasn't able to do so much 😣 from tomorrow onwards I'll do it no matter what😭.Dated - 15/01/2026

 Just completed my daily goals and regular habits😊.<br>Also i studied almost 12 hours today i dont know how but yeah i did it😁.Dated-14/01/2026

 So today i hit my pr again in gym i'm so happy😁.<br>Also as for productivity i continued learning my coding languages hope i'll stay consistent and disciplined🤷‍♂️.<br>Dated-13/01/2026.